 - SWIFT is the short form of the society for worldwide interbank financial telecommunication, while IBAN is the short form of the International bank account number.

-- Typically, the United States economic network doesn’t require IBAN for its financial institutions functioning and rather it uses a SWIFT code which is like bank identification codes (BIC) for secured data transmission.
+- Typically, the United States economic network doesn’t require IBAN for its financial institutions functioning.
+Rather, it uses a SWIFT code, like bank identification codes (BIC) for secured data transmission.

 This has been a guide to the Full Form of SWIFT.
 Here we discuss functions and how does it work along with its importance.
 You may refer to the following articles to learn more about finance –